Funding opportunity

 Scope

-Applications should articulate co-developed research programmes addressing clear challenges in safety and toxicology of advanced therapies, and clearly described business-academic partnerships.
+Applications should articulate co-developed research programmes addressing clear challenges in safety and toxicology of advanced therapies, and clearly describe the partnership between you, the academic project lead and your lead business project partner (if more than one).

-• the business and academic partners have a demonstrable emerging or established research-based relationship
+• there is a demonstrable emerging or established research-based relationship

 • there are clear plans to evolve this relationship via shared research challenges and the prosperity partnership is a key component of the plans to evolve and strengthen this relationship

-• partners are committed to the co-creation of a jointly delivered large scale research programme addressing a clearly defined key challenge area within the funding opportunity remit
+• you are both committed to the co-creation of a jointly delivered large scale research programme addressing a clearly defined key challenge area within the funding opportunity remit

-• the business partners can commit to matching funding for the prosperity partnership with at least a matched contribution.
-This must consist of at least 50% in cash with a maximum of 50% of the matched contribution being in-kind
+• the lead business project partner (and any other business project partner involved) must commit to matching funding for the prosperity partnership with at least a matched contribution.
+This must consist of at least 50% in cash with a maximum of 50% of the matched contribution being in-kind.

-• a definitive list of eligible cash contributions is set out in the ‘Definitive list of eligible cash contributions for business leads and partners’ section
+• a definitive list of eligible cash contributions, as set out in the ‘Definitive list’ of eligible cash contributions for business leads and partners’ section

-• no UKRI, public, or government funding will be used as co-investment, and the partners are able to clearly demonstrate an auditable transfer during the grant duration
+• no UK Research an Innovation (UKRI), public, or government funding will be used as co-investment, and the project lead and the project partner(s) are able to clearly demonstrate an auditable transfer during the grant duration

-• the lead business partner must be in a position to contribute to the nation’s prosperity through increasing their investment in UK based research and development activities and subsequent product development in the UK
+• the lead business project partner is in a position to contribute to the nation’s prosperity through increasing their investment in UK based research and development activities and subsequent product development in the UK

 The following is the definitive list of eligible cash contributions by business partners.